ipfs/specs/repo/fs-repo/README.md

 ### repo.lock

 `repo.lock` prevents concurrent access to the repo.
-Its content is the PID of the process currently holding the lock.
-This allows clients to detect a failed lock cleanup.
+Its content SHOULD BE the PID of the process currently holding the lock.
+This allows clients to detect a failed lock and cleanup.

 ```
 > cat .ipfs/repo.lock